-Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Changes may have been made to combine controls or display since this document was published.
+Refer to combine operator's manual for updates.

-- 1. Raise the header until the header wheels are 150 mm (6 in.) above the ground. - Press the CALIBRATION icon (A) on the main page of the combine display.
+- 1. Raise header until header wheels are 150 mm (6 in.) above ground. - 2.
+Press CALIBRATION icon (A) on main page of combine display.
 The CALIBRATION page appears.

-Press the DIAGNOSTIC READINGS icon (A) on the CALIBRATION page.
+Press DIAGNOSTIC READINGS icon (A) on CALIBRATION page.
 The DIAGNOSTIC READINGS page appears.
 This page provides access to calibrations, header options, and diagnostic information.